Heart of Facilitation Training

 A training intensive stretching from mid-November through March, HOF meets one weekend per month for five months with locations alternating between Portland, OR and Seattle, WA, US.

-If accepted into the program, a deposit of US$250 is required by September 30 in order to secure your space in the training.
+If accepted into the program, a deposit of US$250 is required to secure your space in the training.

 When and Where

 Heart of Facilitation takes place one weekend a month from October 2017 to February 2018, alternating between Portland, Oregon and Seattle, Washington.
 Register early to secure your spot in this very popular offering.